 Victorian courts have no jurisdiction over Brother Best's behaviour in Western Australia or Tasmania in the early 1960s.
 The Victorian charges against Best are confined to Victorian matters, which date from the late 1960s onwards.

-From 1968 to 1973 (inclusive), Best taught at St Alipius parish primary school for boys in Ballarat East, where he also acted as the headmaster.
+From 1968 to 1973 (inclusive), when Best was aged from 27 to 32, he taught at St Alipius parish primary school for boys in Ballarat East, where he also acted as the headmaster.
 (The name of the school is pronounced as "Saint Al-LEEP-ee-us".)
 While working at this school, he resided at St Patrick's College (a secondary boarding school in Ballarat), where he also supervised a dormitory.

 Around these years, the St Alipius school usually had only four teachers at a time.
 Apart from Best, three other St Alipius teachers have been the subject of sex-abuse complaints.
 These are: Brother Edward Dowlan (who was jailed), Brother Stephen Farrell (who was given a two-year suspended jail sentence) and Brother Fitzgerald (now dead, therefore it is too late now to prosecute him).
 The school chaplain was Father Gerald Ridsdale (who was later jailed).